Cybersecurity (B.Sc.) at Saarland University - taught in English

 or TOEFL), the latter is not required if you are a native speaker of English.

 (If you are unable to provide either of these results, your can either provide a certificate

-you have taken part in the (semi-)finals or of an international Computer Science competition
+proving that you have taken part in the (semi-)finals or of an international Computer Science

 All applications will be ranked according to the final grade obtained in the school-leaving